ls2716/BMW_LLM_ft/README.md

-# Training TinyLlama on BMW Press Releases
+# Training small LLM on BMW Press Releases

 This repository contains code and configurations for fine-tuningthe TinyLlama language model on a dataset of BMW press releases.
 The folder specifies a pipeline for data preprocessing, model training, and evaluation.